SteiningerSebastian/ProvisionDismPC/README.md

 Take your PC deployment process to the next level with ProvisionDismPC.
 Try it now and experience the benefits of a streamlined and efficient provisioning solution.

 Cheers Sebastian!

+---

+Copyright © 2025 Sebastian Steininger.
+All rights reserved.

+This work, including but not limited to documentation, code, and associated materials, is the intellectual property of Sebastian Steininger, where original.
+Unauthorized commercial use, reproduction, distribution, or modification of this work is strictly prohibited without prior written consent from the author.

+Third-Party Content

+Portions of this work may include content derived or copied from other authors, either under license or as non-original work.
+These parts are explicitly marked and are not subject to the same copyright restrictions as the original work.
+All rights to such third-party content remain with their respective owners.

+Permissions

+Non-commercial use by individuals and non-profit organizations is permitted, provided that proper attribution is given to the author for the original portions of this work.
+For any other use, including commercial purposes, please contact sebastian.steininger@outlook.com for permission.
+Disclaimer

+This work is provided "as is," without any warranties or guarantees of any kind, express or implied.
+The author shall not be held liable for any damages, losses, or issues arising from the use of this work.
+By using this work, you agree to these terms.

+Attribution Example:
+If you use this work, please include the following attribution:
+"Portions of this work are based on original material by Sebastian Steininger, © 2025.
+Used under non-commercial terms."